wheelc95/PortfolioProjects/VideoGameSales/README.md

 - **Applying Filters**: Use the dropdown menus to select different regions, platforms, publishers, and years to customize the data views.
 - **Viewing Charts**: Navigate through different sheets to view each visualization.
 The data will update based on the filters applied.

+### Acknowledgements

+- The data used in this analysis is sourced from [Kaggle](https://www.kaggle.com/).
+- This project is for educational purposes